 by the early 1990s, Atlantic cod stock fell to 1% of its historical level.

 At this point, the Canadian government declared a moratorium on cod fishing.
 At first, it was meant to last only for two years hoping that the Atlantic cod stock would recover.
 In fact, the cod population has not rebounded ever since and the fishery remains closed.
 The collapse of the cod fishery caused dramatic economic and social effects including considerable depopulation of the region.
 Most recently, however, rich oil and gas fields off the coast ofSt.
-John's led to a new economic boom.
+John's

 At this point, the Canadian government declared a moratorium on cod fishing.
 At first, it was meant to last only for two years hoping that the Atlantic cod stock would recover.
 In fact, the cod population has not rebounded ever since and the fishery remains closed.
 The collapse of the cod fishery caused dramatic economic and social effects including considerable depopulation of the region.
 Most recently, however, rich oil and gas fields off the coast of

-It was also in St. John 's that Guglielmo Marconi is said to
+It was also in St. John Cornwall

 It is